 WordPress Content Protection Method #2: Password-Protecting Posts And Pages

-WordPress lets you easily create a password-protected post or page, so that only those people with the correct password can view the content on that specific post or page.
+WordPress lets you easily create password-protected posts and pages so that only people with the correct password can view the content on a specific post or page.

 To see how your password-protected post will look to your site visitors, hover over your post title and click on the View link.

 As you can see, the entire post is now password-protected.
-Only users with access to the password can unlock the post or page and view your content …
+Only users with access to the password can unlock the post (or page) and view its content.

-Additionally, WordPress will not display your post excerpt when the content is password-protected.
+Additionally, WordPress does not display your post excerpt when the content is password-protected.
 This includes your blog page, widgets, RSS feed, and any other locations that use post excerpts.

-In the expanded Edit section, select ‘Password protected’, enter your password in the Password: field and click OK…
+In the expanded Edit section, select ‘Password protected’, enter your password in the Password: field, and click OK.

 Additional Information On Password-Protected Posts

 - Only an Administrator, Editor, or the post’s Author can change a post’s password or visibility setting.
-To access the “Visibility: Edit” link, go to your Posts or Pages screen, find the Post or Page you want to edit and click on the Quick Edit link.
-(Tip: Use this method if you ever forget a Post or Page password).
+To access the “Visibility: Edit” link, go to your Posts or Pages screen, find the Post or Page you want to edit, and click on the Quick Edit link.
+(Tip: you can use this method if you ever forget the password of a Post or Page).

 - You can change the password of your password-protected posts or pages as often as you need to.
-This can be useful in situations where you don’t want people who have had previous access to the content to access the content again.
-For example, if you offer new discount coupons each week, if you reward a new subscriber every now and then with a different product or download, etc …
+This is useful in situations where you don’t want people who have had previous access to the content to access the content again.
+For example, if you offer new discount coupons every week or if you plan to occasionally reward new subscribers with different products or downloads, etc.

 WordPress Content Protection Method #3: Make Your Post Or Page Private